ISSResearch/Data-Collection-Tool/docs/users.md

 # 👥 Users & Roles

-To operate the system, at least one user must be created via CLI using the make command.
+To operate the system, at least one user must be created via CLI:

 ```bash
 make init-admin
 ```

 ## 🔑 Roles
-Admin – full access across the system
+- Admin – full access across the system
-Non Admin User / Collector – limited role.
-Permissions are configurable individually
+- Collector / Common User – limited role; permissions are set per project

 ## 🧾 User Creation
-Admins: must be created manually or upgraded from common user
+- Admins: created manually or promoted from a common user

-Self-registered users (via UI): start with no permissions
+- Self-registered users: have no access until granted project-specific permissions

 <img src="/docs/assets/" alt="register">

 ## Permissions
-You must assign permissions manually on a per-project basis Role assignment is granular and per project (can vary per user per project)
+Permissions are managed per project under:

-To assign permission follow the Project → Edit tab → USER VISIBILITY path.
+Project → Edit tab → USER VISIBILITY

-There you will find a list of common users with cross table of persmissions per project.
+There you’ll see a list of users and a cross-table of permissions.
-When you are done with ediiting click `SUBMIT VISIBILITY` to save the state.
+Click SUBMIT VISIBILITY to save changes.

 <img src="/docs/assets/" alt="permissions">

-Permission meaning:
+Permission types:
-- Can view project: project is accesable in list of project and could be entered.
+- Can view project – appears in list and is accessible
-- Can upload: has access to `uload` and `goal` tabs.
-Can upload media files to the project.
+- Can upload – access to upload and goal tabs
-- Can view files: has access to `validation` tab.
-Can see only self uloaded media.
+- Can view files – access to validation; sees own uploads only
-- Can validate: has acccess to `validation tab`.
-Can see all uploaded media and validate them. can change labels.
+- Can validate – full access to validation; can edit labels
-- Can view stats: has access to `statistics` tab.
-Can see stats per project.
+- Can view stats – access to statistics
-- Can download: has access to `download` tab.
-Can download uploaded files.
+- Can download – access to download
-- Can edit: has access to `edit` tab.
-Can change project's data.
+- Can edit – access to edit; can modify project

 ## ✅ Next Step